CCHS-Melbourne/ESPlant/README.md

 The ESPlant kit is designed to provide an open source platform to transmit environmental data to a central source using the power of wifi.

+Assembled PCB:

 ![ESPlant main board](Photos/ESPlant.jpg?raw=true "Front")

-Prototype board in action (Significant changes to the controller board since then)!
+Prototype board in action (before significant changes):

 ![Prototype](Photos/ESPlant.prototype.jpg?raw=true "Prototype")

-You can check out photos of our build day in the Photos\Build directory of this repo.

 Check out a video of pick-n-placing components of the boards you'll be getting at LCA 2016. https://www.youtube.com/watch?v=282qku2C4xo